Armillaria sinapina

 Armillaria sinapina is a species of mushroom in the family Physalacriaceae.

 Description

 The brownish cap is 2-8 cm wide and the white, fibrous stem is up to 10 cm long.
 Both the flesh and spore print are whitish.
 The mycelium is bioluminescent.

 Similar species

 Armillaria gallica and A. calvescens grow only on dead wood (usually hardwood) but may require microscopy to distinguish.
-A. gemina and A. ostoyae are also simiilar.
+A. gemina and A. ostoyae are also similar.

 Habitat

 A plant pathogenic fungus, it causes Armillaria root disease, and has been found on a variety of tree hosts in Alaska.